If the answer in step 3 in the RestartNeeded field is True, restart the computer.

 Connect to the server via SSH by forwarding the standard port for VNC - 5900:

-— public IP address of the server.
-You can copy it in the control panel: in the top menu click Products → Dedicated Servers → Servers → Server → Server page → Operating System tab → in the IP field click . -
+Specify <ip_address> - public IP address of the server.
+You can copy it in the control panel: in the top menu click Products → Dedicated Servers → Servers → Server → Server page → Operating System tab → in the IP field click .

-To load the image faster, we recommend that you place the image in Selectel Object Storage — see the Load Object instructions for details.
+To make the image download faster, we recommend placing the image in S3 Selectel - see the Download Object instructions for details.

 Specify:

-— path to the OS image you copied in step 4;- Optional:
+<url> - path to the OS image you copied in step 4;

 Wait for a message that the OS image has been uploaded to the server and the VNC server is running: